zhangyu94/d3-scatterplot/README.md

 a reusable D3.js scatterplot plugin that supports easy customization

-this plugin is implemented as a closure that support [method chaining](https://en.wikipedia.org/wiki/Method_chaining)
+this plugin is implemented as a closure that supports [method chaining](https://en.wikipedia.org/wiki/Method_chaining)

 [why implement the plugin as a closure (by Mike Bostock)](https://bost.ocks.org/mike/chart/)